jjoek/mysql_db_backup/README.md

 Start the backup script with pm2.
 We are using pm2 to make sure this handles script failures and restart automatically.
 This is similar to supervisor in php ecosystem

 ```
-cd <directory where you have this backup project> && pm2 start pm2.config.js
+cd <directory where you have this backup project> && npm start
 ```